ASIA MARKETS: Australia, Japan Lead Asian Market Decliners

 ADVERTISEMENT

 Weakness in both markets came despite strength in energy stocks after oil prices rebounded 3% Friday.
-Australia's Santos (SSLTY) and Japan's Inpex (1605.TO) each added about 1%.
+Australia's Santos (SSLTY) rose 1.2% and Japan's Inpex (1605.TO) added 1.5%.
 Crude futures were flat early Monday in Asia.

-Chinese stocks, which outperformed Friday as the Shanghai Composite bucked regional declines, were up Monday.
-In Hong Kong, the Hang Seng Index was 0.5% higher after opening.
+Chinese stocks, which outperformed Friday as the Shanghai Composite bucked regional declines, rose by 0.6% Monday.
+In Hong Kong, the Hang Seng Index closed up 0.4%.

 (END) Dow Jones Newswires